 Address: 900 SD-377, Interior, South Dakota

-4 Badlands/White River KOA
+4. Badlands/White River KOA

 Visitor favorites at the Badlands KOA include nature walks, mini-golf, and taking a dip in the pool during the hot summer days.
 The Badlands/White River KOA can even do the cooking for you, with full-time cooks in the kitchen from Memorial Day through Labor Day Weekend.

 Address: 20720 SD Highway 44, Interior, South Dakota

-5 Sleepy Hollow Campground & RV Park
+5. Sleepy Hollow Campground & RV Park

-Address: 118 W 4th Ave, Wall, South Dakota
+Address: 118 W 4th Avenue, Wall, South Dakota

-6 Lake Park Campground & Cottages
+6. Lake Park Campground & Cottages

 Address: 2850 Chapel Ln, Rapid City, South Dakota

-Hotels near Badlands National Park
+Places to Stay near Badlands National Park

 Most of the overnight accommodations are in the neighboring town of Wall, located just north of the Pinnacles Entrance of the park.
 Including the few options found in the towns of Interior and Kadoka, almost all hotel options near Badlands National Park fall in the mid-range category, meaning you'll get a comfortable stay for a great price.

+More Places to Visit in South Dakota: In addition to the Badlands and Black Hills, South Dakota is home to many other rich environments worth exploring.
+Our best state and national parks in South Dakota article can point you in the direction of some new places to add to your travel bucket list.
 If it's city life you are seeking for your next South Dakota vacation, see our articles on Deadwood and Sioux Falls.
 Both cities draw inspiration from their natural surroundings, and each one has unique lodging options, ranging from campgrounds to luxurious overnight stays.